d11wtq/netaddr.js/README.md

 // Get the broadcast address
 var broadcast = subnet.broadcast();

+// Mask the address with a new prefix var masked = subnet.mask(24);

 // Check if one CIDR contains another CIDR or IP subnet.contains(Addr('10.0.3.0/24')); // true